ucdavis/cru-computing/_posts/help_desk/2019-01-25-enroll-in-duo-with-landline.markdown

       <li>Click <b>Continue</b></li>
     </ol>
   </li>
-  <li>Visually verify that the phone number displayed matches your mobile device phone number</li>
+  <li>Visually verify that the phone number displayed matches your landline phone number</li>
   <li>(optional) Select an option for what to automatically do when prompted for Duo</li>
   <li>(optional) To enroll other devices (tablet, landline, etc.), on the computer, click the "+ Add another device" link and follow the on-screen prompts</li>
 </ol>